D-Tarnu/jsr/README.md

 ```

 Things to add:
+- add optional flag to ignore sets of matrices with complex leading eigenvector (similarly for real leading eigenvector)
 - a bit that makes this work if a potential spectrum-maximizing product has multiple leading eigenvectors
 - more algorithms to facilitate the computation and approximation of the joint spectral radius